Healthcare in England: Funding and management

-The NHS is divided conceptually into two parts covering primary and secondary care with trusts given the task of health care delivery.
-There are two main kinds of trusts in the NHS reflecting purchaser/provider roles: commissioning trusts are responsible for examining local needs and negotiating with providers to provide health care services to the local population, and provider trusts which are NHS bodies delivering health care service.
+The NHS is divided conceptually into two parts, covering primary and secondary care, with trusts given the task of healthcare delivery.
+There are two main kinds of trusts in the NHS reflecting purchaser/provider roles: commissioning trusts are responsible for examining local needs and negotiating with providers to provide healthcare services to the local population, and provider trusts which are NHS bodies delivering healthcare service.
 Commissioning trusts negotiate service delivery with providers that may be NHS bodies or private entities.
-They will be involved in agreeing major capital and other health care spending projects in their region.
+They will be involved in agreeing major capital and other healthcare spending projects in their region.

 By far the most known and most important purchases are services including general practice physician services (most of whom are private businesses working under exclusive contract to the NHS), community nursing, local clinics and mental health service.
-For most people, the majority of health care is delivered in a primary health care setting.
+For most people, the majority of healthcare is delivered in a primary care setting.
 Provider trusts are care deliverers, the main examples being the hospital trusts and the ambulance trusts which spend the money allocated to them by the commissioning trusts.
 Because hospitals tend to provide more complex and specialised care, they receive the lion's share of NHS funding.

 The hospital trusts own assets (such as hospitals and the equipment in them) purchased for the nation and held in trust for them.
 Some hospitals and trusts are affiliated with universities, like the Queen Alexandra Hospital in Portsmouth, affiliated with the University of Portsmouth.
-University hospitals are specialty trusts with involvement in research and education.
+University hospitals are speciality trusts with involvement in research and education.
 Commissioning has also been extended to the very lowest level enabling GPs who identify a need in their community to commission services to meet that need.
 Primary care is delivered by a wide range of independent contractors such as GPs, dentists, pharmacists and optometrists and is the first point of contact for most people.
 Secondary care (sometimes termed acute health care) can be either elective care or emergency care and providers may be in the public or private sector, but the majority of secondary care happens in NHS owned facilities.